aimclub/foressment_lib/README.md

 </p>

+Examples that are describing the work with IZDAP algorithm are presented in ```examples/izdap_examples.py```.

+1. Function ```izdap_basic_example()``` – basic example of IZDAP algo work.
+In this example, IZDAP algo is applied to generated balanced dataset with 2 classes.
+Example rule and information about transformed dataset are printed.
+2. Function ```izdap_ieee_data()``` - IEEE_smart_crane example of IZDAP algorithm.
+In this example, IZDAP algo is applied to IEEE_smart_crane dataset.
+RandomForestClassifier from sklearn is trained on original and transfromed datasets.
+Information about original and transforemed datasets are printed, as well as accuracy metrics for both classifiers.
+3. Function ```izdap_hai()``` - HAI example of IZDAP algorithm.
+In this example, IZDAP algo is applied to HAI dataset.
+RandomForestClassifier from sklearn is trained on original and transfromed datasets.
+Information about original and transforemed datasets are printed, as well as accuracy metrics for both classifiers.

 <h3 align="left">Assessment</h3>
 <p align="left">
 This task is fulfilled with the help of the AOSSOP module.
 Its work consists in applying a pre-trained machine learning model that allows you to determine the state of an object from its descriptive attributes.
 Conventionally, the algorithm can be presented in the form of three stages: